GrottoPress/shield/docs/10-BEARER-LOGIN.md

 ### Action helpers

-`Shield::BearerAuthenticationHelpers` adds in the following helpers, as counterparts to those provided in `Shield::AuthenticationHelpers`.
+`Shield::ApiAction` adds in the following helpers, as counterparts to those provided in `Shield::BrowserAction`.

 - `#bearer_logged_in?`
 - `#bearer_logged_out?`